StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 Refer to the ServiceNow product documentation for details on [how to configure a ServiceNow user and assign roles](https://docs.servicenow.com/bundle/geneva-servicenow-platform/page/administer/users_and_groups/task/t_CreateAUser.html).
 {% endhint %}

+### ServiceNow views in StackState

+When the ServiceNow integration is enabled, the following ServiceNow specific views are available in StackState:

+- ServiceNow Applications
+- ServiceNow Business Processes
+- ServiceNow Discovered
+- ServiceNow Infrastructure & Network
+- ServiceNow Machines & Load balancers

 ### Open source

 The code for the StackState ServiceNow check is open source and available on GitHub at: